Why we Killed Our REST API in Favour of GraphQL?

 We get guaranteed input validation coherence with GraphQL schemas.
 The GraphQL library will handle the input validation based on your GraphQL schemas.
 Ensuring that every query fired off to your server is following the schema.
 So long as you trust the library implementation.
 Apollo works great for this so far.
 End-to-end coherence.
 Sweet.

 With REST we had to manage input validation ourselves.
-We used JSON Schemas also for testing and had to manually make sure they were matching our actual API code.
+We used JSON Schemas also for testing and had to make sure they were matching our actual API code manually.
 Double work, boring and error-prone.
 This issue vanished with GraphQL.

 We still have to perform logic validation like the length of strings or range of numbers, but the main structures of our input data are validated automatically.
 This enhances code quality while keeping developers calm.
 No more Open API documentation in beautiful Yaml syntax.
 Yay.